 Of course, there’s no point in directing leads to a website if it lacks the supporting content needed to close the sale.
 Today’s companies must create content via online articles, blogs, videos and infographics to back up the claims made during the lead-nurturing process.
 Rather than simply encouraging customers to buy now, the best content answers readers’ questions and concerns while providing a call to action that directs their next steps.

-Furthermore, a strong content marketing strategy recognizes that not all leads occupy the same spot in the buying cycle.
-While some leads are still deciding what products will best meet their needs, others are ready to hear why your brand outperforms the competition.
+Keep note that not all leads are created equal.
+Some will be more ready to buy than others.
 To maximize sales, small businesses should strive to create content that supports customers in various positions of the buying cycle.